THEOplayer/documentation/contributing/writing-documentation/writing-documentation.md

    - In the "Preview" view, you can see what the final article will look like when rendered.

      :::warning
-     Note that this is an approximation: GitHub only recognizes a _subset_ of the Markdown features
+     Note that this is an approximation: GitHub only recognizes a _subset_ of the Markdown features supported by Docusaurus.
      :::

    ![Screenshot of the GitHub editor](assets/github-editor.png)